 These components together form a comprehensive Business Resilience plan that prepares organisations to face and overcome disruptions effectively.

 In the pursuit of Business Resilience, organisations often turn to established guidelines and standards that serve as beacons of best practices.
-These guidelines and standards provide organisations with valuable frameworks and best practices to enhance their Business Resilience.
+In the discussion of Unreal Engine 4 Vs 5, these guidelines and standards provide organisations with valuable frameworks and best practices to enhance their Business Resilience.
 Let's explore some of them below:

 1) ISO 22301:2019: This standard outlines the requirements for establishing, implementing, maintaining, and improving a Business Continuity Management System (BCMS).
 It offers a framework for organisations to enhance their resilience against disruptions.